 About the Crusader

 The Crusader Newspaper Group consists of two weekly newspapers in Illinois and Indiana featuring news, commentary and life style reporting geared toward the African American community.
-The Chicago Crusader and Gary Crusader, published by minority media champion Dorothy R. Leavell, reach two unique markets with a shared $47 billion (annual) consumer buying power.
+The Chicago Crusader and Gary Crusader, published by Black newspaper champion Dorothy R. Leavell, reach two unique markets with a shared $47 billion (annual) consumer buying power.
 It is circulated in twenty-three Chicago communities recognized as predominantly African American.

 The Chicago Crusader, first published in 1940, was co-founded by businessman and labor leader Balm Leavell, Jr. along with partner Joseph H. Jefferson.
 Originally established as the news organ of the National Labor Relations League, the Chicago Crusader soon emerged as the leading voice for tens of thousands African Americans on issues of education, business, civil rights, criminal justice and civic affairs.

-The Crusader Newspaper Group, with offices in Chicago, Gary, and a bureau in Washington, D.C., remains committed to its mission to improving the lives and promoting the interests of African Americans.
+The Crusader Newspaper Group, with offices in Chicago and Gary, remains committed to its mission to improving the lives and promoting the interests of African Americans.
 It is a voting member of the National Newspaper Publishers Association (NNPA), a trade organization which represents more than 250 African American newspapers in the United States and its territories.